How To Add Charts And Graphs To WordPress

 - Scatter chart

-Visualizer is flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match your site’s design.
-A number of options are available for each chart that allow you to customize their settings.
+Visualizer is flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match the look and feel of your website.
+Several options are available for each chart that allow you to customize their look and feel.

 Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross-platform portability to iPhones, iPads and Android devices.
-Your visitors can see your charts and graphs on their mobile devices without having to install extra software.
+Your visitors can see your charts and graphs on their mobile browsers without having to install extra plugins.

 Plugin Installation

-Inside your WordPress admin area, select Plugins > Add New from the main sidebar menu …
+Inside your WP administration area, select Plugins > Add New from the navigation sidebar menu …

 Click OK to continue …